C1.1 Identify and describe repeating and growing patterns, including patterns found in real-life contexts.

 Non numerical sequence with increasing patterns.
 Term one: 1 cube.
 Term 2: 3 cubes.
 Term 3: 4 cubes.

-Value tables represents the term of a figure and the number of cubes.
+Table of values represents the term of a figure and the number of cubes.
 Rank one, 2 cubes.
 Rank 2, 3 cubes.
 Rank 3, 4 cubes.

-In the first pattern below, the pattern rule is that the number of triangles in the figure is three times its term number.
+In the first pattern below, the pattern rule is that the number of triangles in the shape is three times its term number.
 In the second pattern, the green triangle is constant from one term to the next and a group of two orange squares is always added to the next term.

 Non numerical sequence with increasing patterns.
 Term one: 3 triangles.
 Term 2: 6 triangles.
 Term 3: 9 triangles.
 Term 4: 12 triangles.

-Value table represents the term of a figure (r) and the number of triangles (t).
+Table of values represents the term of a figure (r) and the number of triangles (t).

 Image 1st row, there is 1 green triangle and 1 group of 2 orange squares.
 2nd row, there is 1 green triangle and 2 groups of 2 orange squares.
 3rd row, there is 1 green triangle and 3 groups of 2 orange squares.
 4th row, there is 1 green triangle and 4 groups of 2 orange squares.

-Knowledge: Structure
+Knowledge: Repeating Pattern Rule Structure

 Pattern A